How to Determine Retail Store Hours: A Step-by-Step Guide

 Tip: Plan ahead for fluctuations as much as you can.
 For example, even if your store typically gets very little traffic Saturday nights, there might be increased foot traffic or demand on Small Business Saturday or Super Saturday (the Saturday before Christmas).
 The same could be true for any local events happening in your town or community.

 While you can set your retail store hours using the data and approach listed above, you won’t be able to be open if you don’t have anyone to work those hours.
 That’s why it’s so important to check with your staff to see their scheduling availability.
-If it doesn’t align with your new retail store hours, you may need to expand your team.
+From there, you can determine if you have enough staff to manage your foot traffic and sales volume during your store hours and if you should potentially expand or decrease the size of your team.

 If you want to expand your retail store hours but not permanently, you can approach it creatively.
 It’s OK to make changes to retail store hours temporarily—the holiday shopping season necessitates this for many retailers, for instance.
 But you can try other approaches to test ideas or temporarily commit to expanded hours: